sbme-tutorials/sbme-tutorials.github.io/2018/cv/notes/9_week9.md

 ## Feature matching
 The basic idea of feature matching is to calculate the sum square difference between two different feature descriptors (SSD).
-So feature will be matched with another that has minimum SSD value.
+So feature will be matched with another with minimum SSD value.

 $$
 SSD = \sum (v_1 - v_2)^2